the-teachingRSE-project/competencies/competencies.md

 courses from multiple domain sciences both from within and outside their home domain.
 This enables them to quickly adapt their vocabulary and thinking to other disciplines.

-During the MSc programme, students should pick an RSE specialisation from the list in this paper and attend additional courses to deepen their knowledge in the field.
+During the Master's programme, students should pick an RSE specialisation from the list in this paper and attend additional courses to deepen their knowledge in the field.
 Example courses for specialisation might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.